-- 1.4 This approach has been taken as it is considered preferable for the long term future potential development of St. George's to be considered as part of the Local Plan process rather than through a separate Development Plan Document.
-It enables the potential opportunities for St. George's and the implications this has for the County as a whole to be considered as part of the vision, strategic objectives and spatial strategy for the County up to 2036.
-The Council wishes to present the extent of potential development for Rutland in the new Local Plan, including that arising from the closure of St. George's. - 1.5 This consultation is undertaken under Regulation 18 of the Local Plan Regulations as part of the process of preparing the Local Plan.
+1.4 This approach has been taken because it is considered preferable for the long-term future potential development of St. George's to be considered as part of the Local Plan process, rather than through a separate Development Plan Document.
+It enables the potential opportunities for St. George's and the implications this site has for the County as a whole to be considered as part of the vision, strategic objectives and spatial strategy for Rutland up to 2036.
+The Council wishes to present the extent of potential development for Rutland in the new Local Plan, including that which will arise from the closure of St. George's.

+- 1.5 This consultation is undertaken under Regulation 18 of the Local Plan Regulations as part of the process of preparing the Local Plan.
 It complements the consultation undertaken last year on the 2017 Consultation Draft Local Plan.
-Comments made through both consultations will be taken into account in producing the next version of the Local Plan, i.e. the Pre-Submission version of the Local Plan.
+Comments made through both consultations will be taken into account when producing the next version of the Local Plan, i.e. the Pre-Submission version of the Local Plan.
 At this stage, both the 2017 Consultation Draft Local Plan and this consultation document have been approved by the Council's Cabinet for the purposes of public consultation only.
 The documents currently have minimal weight in any planning decisions.
-The Pre-Submission Local Plan will be a statement of the Council's planning policy and so gather more weight as a material consideration in planning decisions.
+The Pre-Submission Local Plan will be a statement of the Council's planning policy and so gather more weight as a material consideration in planning decisions. - 1.6 Responses to this consultation will help inform and shape the next version of the Local Plan.
+The key issues set out in this consultation document relate to the implications of the potential development of St George's on the Local Plan.
+Specifically: - the vision and relevant strategic objectives for the Local Plan - the spatial strategy and settlement hierarchy for the Local Plan - the housing and employment requirements for the Local Plan - the minerals and waste policies and proposals for the Local Plan - consideration of a specific policy for the potential development at St. George's

-- 1.6 Responses to this consultation will help inform and shape the next version of the Local Plan.
-The key issues set out in this consultation document related to the implications of the potential development of St George's on the Local Plan and relate specifically to: - The vision and relevant strategic objectives for the Local Plan; - The spatial strategy and settlement hierarchy for the Local Plan; - The housing and employment requirements for the Local Plan; - The minerals and waste policies and proposals for the Local Plan; - Consideration of a specific policy for the potential development at St. George's. - 1.7 Since the 2017 Consultation Draft Local Plan was subject to public consultation, the Government have published for consultation two key documents, namely: Putting the Right Homes in the Right Places which among other issues proposes a standardised methodology for calculating housing need; and proposals to revise the National Planning Policy Framework.
-These will be considered within the Pre-Submission Local Plan, although reference to these is made where relevant in this consultation document. - 1.8 This is intended as a limited consultation to consider the most significant implications of the potential development at St. George's within the Local Plan.
+- 1.7 Since the 2017 Consultation Draft Local Plan was subject to public consultation, the government has published two key documents for consultation, namely: Putting the Right Homes in the Right Places, which, among other issues, proposes a standardised methodology for calculating housing need; and proposals to revise the National Planning Policy Framework.
+These will be considered within the Pre-Submission Local Plan, although reference to these documents is made where relevant in this consultation document. - 1.8 This is intended as a limited consultation to consider the most significant implications of the potential development of St. George's within the Local Plan.
 The consultation is therefore limited to specific issues, policies and proposals.
 Previous consultation responses made to the 2017 Consultation Draft local Plan are still relevant and will be used to inform all other aspects of the production of the Local Plan.
-A summary of those comments are available to be viewed at (Link).
-All comments received to this and previous consultation will be used to shape the form and content of the new Local Plan. - 1.9 A glossary of the terms used in this document and throughout previous Local Plan documents is shown in Appendix 1.
+A summary of those comments is available to be viewed at www. rutland.gov.uk/localplan.
+All comments received to this and previous consultations will be used to shape the form and content of Rutland's new Local Plan. - 1.9 A glossary of the terms used in this document and throughout previous Local Plan documents is shown in Appendix 1.